vedph/cadmus-migration/docs/overview.md

 }
 ```

-## JSON Rendering
+## JSON Rendering and Other Techs

 Any Cadmus object, either part or fragment, is ultimately archived as JSON.
 So, JSON is the starting point when rendering the output.
-Any component implementing `IJsonRenderer` can be registered in the previewer factory and used in the rendering configuration, with all its settings.
+As seen above, any component implementing `IJsonRenderer` can be registered in the previewer factory and used in the rendering configuration, with all its settings.

-In most cases, unless complex logic is required, you can use the `XsltJsonRenderer`, which was designed with some essential requirements in mind:
+In most cases, unless complex logic is required, all what you have to do to provide a highly configurable output is using the `XsltJsonRenderer`.
+This component was designed right to provide the frendliest environment for rendering an output starting from any Cadmus object.

+As a matter of fact, most users are accustomed to XSLT as a way of producing an HTML output from a (TEI) XML document.
+XSLT, though not ideal, is thus a highly popular and well-known standard which usually provides enough power to transform the input semantic markup (XML) into a presentational markup (HTML).

+Thus, the JSON renderer which will probably used the most relies right on XSLT.
+Of course, XSLT is a sister technology of XML, and is designed to transform XML input.
+Yet, here we have JSON.
+So, to fill the gap this renderer can automatically convert JSON into XML, and then apply a user-provided XSLT to it.

+Yet, it may well happen that some transformations (e.g. data selection or projection) are best performed in the context of a JSON-based model, rather than in the XML DOM.
+After all, JSON is a serialization format for objects, and we might well need to access their structure when transforming it.

+So, this renderer not only provides XSLT-based transformation, but also JSON-based transformation.
+This is accomplished by using [JMESPath](https://jmespath.org/tutorial.html), a powerful selection and transformation language for JSON.

+The renderer can thus apply both JSON-based transformations and an XSLT script to the source object; or just any of them.

+Additionally, we might also want to adjust the resulting output in some special ways, using logic which can be shared among different renderers.
+There is a number of tasks which are best located here, just after the renderer transforms, and before returning their result.
+The _renderer filters_ are in charge of these tasks.

+>Finally, there is also the possibility of a special preprocessing for JSON data in this renderer: this happens when rendering layer parts, and consists in providing the basis for mapping block layer IDs to target IDs in TEI stand-off.
+To this end, the renderer can inject properties into layer part fragments during JSON preprocessing, thus providing layer keys to be later used to link fragments to text blocks.
+See the [markup](markup.md) section for more.

+So, this JSON renderer has a number of requirements:

 - it should be fully customizable by users, who are accustomed to XSLT transformations.
 We must then adapt our JSON data to XML, so that it can be processed via XSLT.
 - it should provide a powerful way for transforming JSON data even before submitting it to the XSLT processor.
 This refers to a true JSON transform, rather than a raw string-based transform, just like XSLT implies a DOM rather than just working on a sequence of characters.